Table of content

 Hence, while estimating the software development budget, a vendor should research any additional expenditures for the client, including taxes.

-Forgetting about maintenance costs
+Forgetting about Maintenance Costs

 The partners may get carried away by discussing the cost of adding various software features.
 However, no solution will operate well for long without subsequent maintenance.
 Moreover, with time, the software will have to be updated to remain functional and effective.